savonet/book/technology.md

 _buffering_.
 Finally, one machine is never enough to face the whole internet, so we should have the possibility of distributing the workload over multiple servers in order to handle large amounts of simultaneous connections.

+Liquidsoap can also serve the listeners itself, and [there](#sec:outputs) shows how.
+Serving the listeners from Liquidsoap spares you a second program, at the cost of the reliability and the distribution described above.

 ### Icecast